What Goes In?

 The working portfolio and the final portfolio are two separate items that have separate focuses.
 However, they are both equally important.
 Portfolios are time consuming and take up classroom space, but the end result is priceless.

-Portfolios in the Middle School
+This post is part of the series: Portfolios in the Middle School

 - How to Store and to Use Portfolios in the Language Arts Classroom

 - Tips on Planning & Organizing Student Portfolios

 - Assessing Student Portfolios at the Middle School Level